 - What can I play it on?
 Xbox One, and PC (maybe.
 See below for more details)

 Gears 5 trailers

-Microsoft and The Coalition studio head Rod Ferguson have confirmed Gears of War 5 during the Xbox Keynote at E3 2018.
+Microsoft and The Coalition studio head Rod Ferguson confirmed Gears of War 5 during the Xbox Keynote at E3 2018.
 To go alongside the announcement we got a new trailer starring Kait Diaz, Marcus Fenix and the rest of the Gears crew.
-Locusts will again play a major role in the series when the game comes out in 2019.
+Locusts will again play a major role in the series when the game comes out later this year.

 You can check out the Gears 5 announcement trailer below: